8 Ways To Feel Financially Secure

 This is when a detailed debt payoff plan can help provide a light at the end of the tunnel.
 With the right plan debt freedom is possible.

+Use our free debt payoff calculator to create a detailed debt payoff plan.
 Plan extra monthly payments and/or extra lump sum payments and see just how quickly you can become debt free.

 #6 Create An Investment Plan (And Prepare Mentally For A Drop)

 When investing for future goals, it’s important to understand that these investments will go up and down.
 As a general rule, at some point you can expect your portfolio to experience a percentage decline that is equal to half your equity allocation.
 A 60/40 portfolio will almost certainly experience a 30%+ decline at some point in the future.
 A 80/20 portfolio a 40%+ decline.
 And a 100/0, full equity portfolio, should be prepared for a 50%+ decline.

 For a highly diversified portfolio (like a passive index portfolio) these types of declines are normal!

 It’s important to create a basic investment plan that includes your risk tolerance, asset allocation, level of diversification, rebalancing schedule and annual fees.

 By creating a plan and preparing mentally for some ups and downs it’s possible to feel more secure about your investment decisions.